 During this process, I learned I wasn't the first person to cut the first half of Pericles and retitle the play Marina.
 In 1738, the British writer George Lillo adapted Pericles as well, making much more substantial changes to the characters, plot, and verse.
 I read through his script and preferred his lines for some of the side characters (Bawd, Bolt, and the pirates), so I used his lines for some of their scenes in our version.

 I'm very grateful to the talented cast and crew I got to work with on this production.
 The final product truly exceeded any expectations I had going into the process.
-The full cast and crew credits are on the MIT Shakespeare Ensemble's website.

 Photos taken by Tal Scully